The Cloisters: Formation

 Barnard was primarily interested in the abbeys and churches founded by monastic orders from the 12th century.
-Following centuries of pillage and destruction during wars and revolutions, stones from many of these buildings were reused by local populations.
-A pioneer in seeing the value in such artifacts, Barnard was often met with hostility from local and governmental groups.
+Centuries of pillage and destruction during wars and revolutions led to stones from many of these buildings being reused by local populations.
+Barnard was a pioneer in seeing the value in such artifacts, but he often met with hostility from local and governmental groups.
 Yet he was an astute negotiator who had the advantage of a professional sculptor's eye for superior stone carving, and by 1907 he had built a high-quality collection at relatively low cost.
-Reputedly he paid $25,000 for the Trie buildings, $25,000 for the Bonnefort and $100,000 for the Cuxa cloisters.
+He allegedly paid $25,000 for the Trie buildings, $25,000 for the Bonnefort, and $100,000 for the Cuxa cloisters.
 His success led him to adopt a somewhat romantic view of himself.
 He recalled bicycling across the French countryside and unearthing fallen and long-forgotten Gothic masterworks along the way.
-He claimed to have found the tomb effigy of Jean d'Alluye face down, in use as a bridge over a small stream.
-By 1914 he had gathered enough artifacts to open a gallery in Manhattan.
+He claimed to have found the tomb effigy of Jean d'Alluye lying face down, in use as a bridge over a small stream.
+By 1914, he had gathered enough artifacts to open a gallery in Manhattan.